styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Stamina monitoring and auto-refill integration with Bestiary Automator
 - Real-time raid status monitoring with countdown timers and queue system for multiple raids
 - Comprehensive settings panel for customization and raid map selection

-#### Manual Runner
-Automates repeated manual runs until victory, target S+ rank, or maximum floor:
-- Starts fights and auto-closes reward screens between attempts
-- Tracks attempts, defeats, stamina spent, and rank points
-- Optional targets: stop on S+X based on map and team size, or reach a maximum floor
-- Automatically advances to next floor after victory when using Maximum Floor mode
-- Copy replay/seed from the results modal
-- Streamlines rank grinding and floor progression for efficient achievement

 #### RunTracker
 Local run data tracking and storage system: